xenanetworks/open-automation-python-api/docs/source/api_ref/hlapiv1/port/tg/statistics/rx.rst

 UAT Time
 -------------
-This command will show the current number of unavailable seconds, which is used in Valkyrie1564.
+This command will show the current number of unavailable seconds, which is used in Xena1564.

-Corresponding CLI command: ``PR_UAT_TIME``
+Corresponding low-level API class: :class:`~xoa_driver.internals.commands.pr_commands.PR_UAT_TIME`

 .. code-block:: python